 Settling Old Debt with Northland Group and LVNV Funding

-my finiancial troubles started in '06 at which point i could no longer pay my debts, including a personal loan and a couple cards.
-I won't bore you with details but I still haven't made any headway towards paying off this debt. no payments have been made and no contact has been made between myself and these creditors. at this point I have over 30, 000 in debt, most of which is student loans.
-As i understand it, the statute of limitations on my credit cards and prsonal loan has come and gone, so I don't have to worry about being sued.
+My financial troubles started in '06 at which point i could no longer pay my debts, including a personal loan and a couple cards.
+I won't bore you with details but I still haven't made any headway towards paying off this debt.
+No payments have been made and no contact has been made between myself and these creditors.
+At this point I have over 30, 000 in debt, most of which is student loans.
+As i understand it, the statute of limitations on my credit cards and personal loan has come and gone, so I don't have to worry about being sued.
 I think much of this debt should come off my credit report in the next year or two if I just sit tight.
-Please correct me if any of my assumptions are incorrect. recently I recieved a letter from northland group inc. informing me that I owe lvnv funding llc 1, 015.00, ( citibank being the original creditor ). the letter goes on to say that if I were to pay them 152.28 they would senf me a letter confirming that the debt has been resolved
+Please correct me if any of my assumptions are incorrect.
+Recently I received a letter from Northland Group Inc. informing me that I owe lvnv funding llc 1, 015.00, (citibank being the original creditor).
+The letter goes on to say that if I were to pay them 152.28 they would send me a letter confirming that the debt has been resolved.

 Northland Group regularly collects debt on behalf of LVNV.
 Both companies are part of the Resurgent Capital Services brand of purchased debt portfolio management and are interconnected.

 Resolving debts with a collection agency like Northland Group or LVNV Funding

 I am responding to your question about settling with LVNV Funding, through their collection agency Northland Group, while considering others will be reading this page later.
 As a result, some of what I am sharing will be general information that is mixed in with feedback specific to your offer to settle from Northland Group.